docker/docs/content/billing/scout-billing.md

 - How many repositories are Scout-enabled
 - Your subscription renewal date

 Renewals charge to the original credit card used to buy Docker Scout Team.
-To update your payment method, see [Add or update a payment method](/billing/payment-method/).
+Select the **Payment methods and billing history** link to update your payment information or view past invoices.

 ### Update number of repositories for your subscription